-We see many firms seeking to find or develop training programs for newer staff focused on soft skills that will position them for success.
-Some of these skills include written communication, leadership development and project management, all of which are essential to firm growth and people development.
+Many firms are on the hunt for training programs focused on soft skills that will position staff members for success.
+Some of these skills include written communication, leadership development, and project management, all of which are essential to firm growth and people development.
 In this featured spotlight, we interviewed WithumSmith+Brown’s Joan Kampo, Director of Human Resources, and Rhonda Maraziti, CMO, to learn more about their firm’s innovative approach to adding niche development to their training curriculum.

 What prompted your firm to innovate your training programs?

 Our firm has experienced high growth over the past 4 years, growing to over 750 staff members.
 Managing Partner, Bill Hagaman, and the other partners quickly recognized the need to develop a training curriculum that went beyond CPE credits.
 Starting around 2 years ago, Bill and his firm created additional task groups within their existing CPE committee to drive innovation in training.
 These groups were created out of a collaboration between leadership, Human Resources, and Marketing.

 We started by looking at performance reviews and highlighting trends to help us identify ideas for new training.
 That’s when we recognized the importance of developing skills within niches to create paths for staff to grow their careers and to strengthen the firm in those niches.
 While training committees initiated the idea of niche training, it was the niche leaders who were tasked with developing this training.
 They knew the importance of including topics beyond technical skills, including industry trends and ways to grow your career through specialization in a niche.